merly-ai/MPCC-Universal/README.md

 **Cost Filter:** This refers to a “mental cost” of an expression.
 This filter can be set from a minimum value of 0 to a maximum value of 2,000.

-**Displayed Items:** This refers to which items MPCC is displaying.
+**Displayed Items:** This refers to which items Mentor is displaying.
 It can be set to all expressions, or only anomalous expressions.

-**Hide/Show Known Good:** This refers to whether or not MPCC displays expressions that have been marked by the user as Known Good.
+**Hide/Show Known Good:** This refers to whether or not Mentor displays expressions that have been marked by the user as Known Good.

-**Anomaly Identification:** This displays whether or not MPCC has identified the current expression as an anomaly.
+**Anomaly Identification:** This displays whether or not Mentor has identified the current expression as an anomaly.
 Non- anomalous expressions will be classified as “known pattern detected” and highlighted in green.
-Anomalous expressions will be classified as “unfamiliar pattern(s) detected” and will be highlighted in green.
+Anomalous expressions will be classified as “unfamiliar pattern(s) detected” and will be highlighted in purple.

 **Cost:** This displays the “mental cost” of the current expression.